-If an RLE (relevant legal entity), e.g. another company, is being entered onto the register, then the following information is required: Company name, company number, registered office, jurisdiction incorporated in, governing law, place of registration (details of the registrar), date the company became registrable as a PSC, nature of RLE’s control over the company.
+If an RLE (relevant legal entity), e.g., another company, is being entered into the register, then the following information is required: company name, company number, registered office, jurisdiction incorporated in, governing law, place of registration (details of the registrar), date the company became registrable as a PSC, nature of RLE’s control over the company.

 Register of Charges

 Since 6 April 2013, the Companies Act 2006 no longer requires a company to maintain a statutory register of charges (i.e., securities, such as mortgages or debentures, over company assets), unless the charges were created prior to 6 April 2013.